slyduda/konnect-team-interview-frontend-exercise/README.md

 #### Type Guards

-The first thing that I wanted to achieve in this assessment was adding strong Typing for out database models.
+The first thing that I wanted to achieve in this assessment was adding strong Typing for our database models.

 - Pros